Jerash Travel FAQ: 12 Questions About Jordan's Roman City Answered

 Public minibus: JOD 1 each way from Tabarbour bus station (frequent departures)

-Rental car: most flexible, combine with Ajloun Castle (20km west)
+Rental car: the most flexible option — combine it with Ajloun Castle (20km west)

-3-4 hours to see everything at a comfortable pace.
+Plan on 3-4 hours to see everything at a comfortable pace.
 Add 45 minutes for the RACE chariot show.
-A half-day from Amman is standard.
+A half-day from Amman is the standard move.

 Q: What's the RACE show?

-Roman Army and Chariot Experience — chariot races, gladiator fights, and legionary drills in the original hippodrome.
-Daily at 11AM, 1PM, and 3PM.
-45 minutes.
+The Roman Army and Chariot Experience — chariot races, gladiator fights, and legionary drills staged in the original hippodrome.
+Daily at 11AM, 1PM, and 3PM, running 45 minutes.
 Separate ticket: JOD 12 (~$17).
-Schedule your arrival to catch the 11AM show before exploring the ruins.
+Time your arrival for the 11AM show, then explore the ruins afterward.

 Absolutely.
-Licensed guides at the entrance charge JOD 15-25 for a 2-hour tour.
-Without context, the ruins are impressive but anonymous.
-A guide shows you the swaying columns trick at the Temple of Artemis (insert a spoon in the column base gap and watch the 12-meter columns move — earthquake-resistant Roman engineering), explains the chariot ruts in the pavement, and brings 2,000 years alive.
-Agree on price before starting.
+Licensed guides at the entrance charge JOD 15-25 for a 2-hour tour, and they're the difference between impressive-but-anonymous stone and 2,000 years brought to life.
+A good one shows you the swaying columns trick at the Temple of Artemis (slip a spoon into the column base gap and watch the 12-meter columns move — earthquake-resistant Roman engineering), points out the chariot ruts worn into the pavement, and connects the dots.
+Agree on the price before you start.

-Sun protection (hat, sunscreen, sunglasses) — there is almost no shade across the site.
-Water (at least 1.5 liters).
+Sun protection — hat, sunscreen, sunglasses — because there's almost no shade across the site.
+Water, at least 1.5 liters.
 Comfortable walking shoes.
-In summer (June-August), temperatures exceed 38°C. Start at 8AM opening to beat the heat and tour bus crowds (arrive ~10AM).
+In summer (June-August), temperatures climb past 38°C, so arrive at the 8AM opening to beat both the heat and the tour buses (which roll in around 10AM).

 Q: What are the highlights?

-Oval Plaza: Unique oval Roman forum, 56 Ionic columns
+Oval Plaza: A one-of-a-kind oval Roman forum ringed by 56 Ionic columns

-Cardo Maximus: 800m colonnaded main street with original chariot ruts
+Cardo Maximus: The 800m colonnaded main street, still marked with original chariot ruts

-Temple of Artemis: Swaying columns trick, 12m tall Corinthian columns
+Temple of Artemis: The swaying columns trick and 12m Corinthian columns

-Not inside the site (overpriced, basic).
-Restaurants at the entrance in Jerash town serve excellent food — Lebanese House and Jerash Rest House have mansaf (Jordan's national dish, lamb in yogurt sauce) and mezze for JOD 5-8 per person.
+Skip the food inside the site — overpriced and basic.
+The restaurants at the entrance in Jerash town are where the good meals are.
+Lebanese House and Jerash Rest House both serve mansaf (Jordan's national dish, lamb in yogurt sauce) and mezze for JOD 5-8 per person.

-Q: Can I combine Jerash with other sites?
+Q: Can you combine Jerash with other sites?

-Yes.
-Ajloun Castle (20km west, JOD 3 entry) is a 12th-century Ayyubid fortress in forested hills.
-A full day from Amman: Jerash morning + Ajloun afternoon.
+Easily.
+Ajloun Castle (20km west, JOD 3 entry) is a 12th-century Ayyubid fortress set in forested hills.
+Make a full day of it from Amman: Jerash in the morning, Ajloun in the afternoon.

 Q: When is the best time to visit?

-March-May and September-November.
-Pleasant temperatures (20-28°C).
-Avoid June-August unless you enjoy heatstroke.
-The Jerash Festival of Culture and Arts (July) uses the South Theater for performances.
+March-May and September-November, when temperatures stay pleasant (20-28°C).
+Steer clear of June-August unless you enjoy heatstroke.
+If you're here in July, the Jerash Festival of Culture and Arts fills the South Theater with performances.

 Q: Is it accessible?

-The main Cardo and Oval Plaza are relatively flat.
+The main Cardo and Oval Plaza are relatively flat, and the hippodrome is flat too.
 The South Theater and Temple of Artemis involve steps.
-The hippodrome is flat.
-Not fully wheelchair accessible but the main route is manageable.
+It isn't fully wheelchair accessible, but the main route is manageable.